ThunderRonin/EverReach-West-Marches-Assistant-Bot/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the EverReach Assistant project.
+This directory contains essential documentation for the EverReach Assistant project.

 ---